RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 }
 ```

-At this point parser can consume multiple string arguments using`Magic` and `Magic::run`.
+At this point parser can consume multiple string arguments using `Magic` and `Magic::run`.

 ## Adding more types

 Next step would be to allow to have arguments of different types.
 Consider filenames.
 While
-most of the functions would take a regular string reference as a filename - not every String is
+most of the functions would take a regular string reference as a filename - not every `String` is
-a valid filename and not every filename is a valid string.
+a valid filename and not every filename is a valid `String`.
 It's a good practice to keep
 `String` for strings and `PathBuf` for filenames.
 Type can also serve as a documentation for
 users.